mmkaram/mmkaram.github.io/content/posts/cicd.md

 When it came to deployment, Vercel was the obvious choice.
 Surprisingly, it turned out to be one of the easiest "technical" tasks I've ever done.
 All I had to do was link my GitHub account, select the repository containing my Next.js app, and upload my `.env.local` file.
 It was that simple.

 Vercel did it's magic.
-Being able to test my UI with Vercel's automatic deployments and nice UI made me a very happy camper.
+Being able to test my application logic with Vercel's automatic deployments and nice UI made me a very happy camper.
 The problems started to show, though, once I had to start implementing the actual analysis part of the app (you know, the important part).

 Vercel only lets users upload [4.5mb](https://github.com/payloadcms/payload/discussions/7569) in a single request.
 And given that video files can be quite large, this wouldn't fly.
 Problem was, most other providers had a limitation like this (my theory is they're all AWS wrappers and that's the upload limit on AWS lambda).
 So, I had to look elsewhere for a solution.
 This brought me to some of the most fun I've had in a while, the VPS!